Travel Tips

-Daytime summer temperatures can range from 10-25 °C (50-75 °F), while nights may go a few degrees lower.
+Daytime summer temperatures can range from 15-25 degrees centigrade (60-75 F), while nights may go a few degrees lower.
 The weather is quite changeable, so be prepared.

 Along with the clothing you would regularly bring, bring clothes that layer easily - a warm sweater, fleece, raingear & light walking boots.
 Also bring sunscreen, Mosquito Repellant and (very important) your camera and binoculars.